A Convexification Approach for Small-Signal Stability Constrained Optimal Power Flow: Convexified SSSC-OPF Problem

-Here, $\mathbf{F}=J^T Z + Z^T J$ is a BMI in its variable matrices $Z$ and $J$.
-In a recent work \cite{pareek2018sufficient}, the BMI condition \eqref{eq:BMIs} is investigated, and it is shown that this sufficient condition is not conservative and sufficiently efficient in finding a stable operating point.
+Here, $\mathbf{F}=J^T Z + Z^T J$ and \eqref{eq:BMIs} is a BMI in matrix variable $Z$ and $J$.
+Note that this matrix $\mathbf{F}$ depends on matrix $Z$ and states $z$.
+In a recent work \cite{pareek2019sufficient}, the BMI condition \eqref{eq:BMIs} is investigated and is shown to be a less-conservative sufficient condition for stability.

 The BMI-based stability condition offers more flexibility in terms of searching for an optimal, stable solution point in OPF.
-This is so because these BMI constraints are expressed as functions of state variables and can be used to search for a Lyapunov matrix for a state point. which is not necessarily known.
-Thus, the problem of SCOPF boils down to solving the BMI constraints together with the conventional OPF constraints.
+This is because BMI constraint \eqref{eq:BMIs} is expressed as functions of state variables and can be used to search for a Lyapunov matrix for a state point as $\mathbf{F}(Z,\mathbf{z})$, which is not necessarily known.
+Here, the control variable $\mathbf{z}$ contains the power system's variables, which are responsible for explaining the dynamic and steady-state of the system.
+Thus, the problem of SSSC-OPF boils down to solving the BMI constraints together with the conventional OPF constraints.
 However, the BMI conditions are nonlinear and nonconvex in the variables, thus bringing numerical issues when scaling.
 We propose a convex relaxation approach to convert the nonconvex BMI problems to convex ones for tractability purposes.